protocol/research-website/content/tutorials/resnetlab-on-tour/modular-p2p-stack/index.md

 ---

-libp2p is the ultimate Web3.0 library of choice for decentralised process addressing.
-In this module, you will hear about all of libp2p’s modular and composable building blocks for P2P networking, which include:
+libp2p is the  Web 3.0 library of choice for decentralised process addressing.
+In this module, you will hear about libp2p’s modular and composable building blocks for P2P networking, which include:

-  - Transport protocols, pubsub protocols and multiplexers
+  - Transport protocols, pubsub protocols, and multiplexers
   - Secure channels and NAT Traversal
-  - Peer discovery, content- and peer-routing
+  - Peer discovery, content routing, and peer routing

 <!--more-->